SumiSastri/nodeJs-and-server-side-javascript/node-and-dbs/API-http-runners/README.md

 The process of converting the data in javascript from a backend database in a language that is not javascript is done through JSON - javascript object notation.

-#### What is JSON?

-JSON is a lightweight store of data into text so that HTTP calls can be made, parsed (interpreted) by browsers and sent back to databases.
-As it is a text-based format it is lightweight.
-It is then reconverted back into the format that the database requires.
-It therefore stores and transports data quickly and efficiently.
-Compared to XML parsing, JSON is less verbose.
-JSON uses less data overall so reduces cost and increases parsing speed.

-The way that JavaScript is converted into JSON is to intatiate a JavaScript object to a variable.
-This object is then assigned to the method `JSON.parse()`.
-The method, parses the JavaScript object and convert this JavaScript Object (front-end, client-side language) into Java Script Obect Notation(JSON).
-The converted object to JSON is sent server-side: Note the syntax to convert a JS object into JSON-

-`const objectName = JSON.parse ('{"name":Kodflix", "description":"some description"})'`

-The backend now gets a JSON request.
-JSON is read and the response method used in the back-end code should convert the body of the response first into text then into JSON response with the `JSON.stringify()` method.
-The backend data is converted into text and intatiated to a variable that is the new response payload (data) which is text that needs to be converted back into JSON.
-JSON is then

-`const convertToJSON = JSON.stringify({name: 'Kodflix', id: 1})`

-Note the JSON vs JavaScript object syntax.
-JavaScript the name value pair, only if the value is a string is it in quotes, however with JSON both the name and value are in strings.
-JSON objects both the name and value pair are enclosed in quotes, to denote both are strings.

-However, there are also similarties - curly-braces hold the values of an object, square-braces hold the values of arrays.

-To visualise JSON better - add the Chrome Extension JSONView

-Edureka has a good video worth watching[https://www.youtube.com/watch?v=uw_rP5bV9r0] for a more detailed understanding.

 #### What is the JavaScript event-loop?

 Node and express provide an event-driven architecture for apps and projects.
 An event is a series of occurences driven by changes on the frontend.
 Events build up in the task queue and are executed by parsers (both in the front-end and back-end).